-Assessment item Due date of assessment Indicative word or time length Weighting Learning outcomes to be assessed Moderation process Return date of feedback and any associated grade.
+Assessment Due date of Indicative Weighting Learning Moderation Return

+item assessment word or outcomes process date of

+time to be feedback

+length assessed and any

+associated

+grade.

-If the total assessment items for a module looks to be assessing learning outcomes more than once it is advisable to consider if the format and/or number of assessments needs reduced.
+If the total assessment items for a module look to be assessing learning outcomes more than once it is advisable to consider if the format and/or number of assessments needs reduced.